ef-johnson/Ray-Tracing-Many-Spheres/README.md

 This code uses geometric optics to simulate rays, which is valid for particles which are large in comparison to the wavelength of light.
 This is true for most macro sized particles (e.g. from marbles down to a fine sand), but it may not be valid for particles only a few microns across.
 The code is built under the assumption of gray, diffuse emissions and reflections.

 This was developed during my PhD work at the Middle East Technical University in Ankara, Turkey.
-The relevant chapter from the thesis is uploaded to GitHub, which has more details on how to use the code.
-The code was validated using a simulation in Fluent.
-Further details can be found in the thesis and in the references below.
+The code was validated using a simulation in Fluent, and further details can be found in the thesis and in the references below.
 If you use the code or the equations from it, please cite one of the following papers:

 [1] E.F.
 Johnson, İ. Tarı, D. Baker, Radiative heat transfer in the discrete element method using distance based approximations, Powder Technol.
 380 (2021) 164–182. doi:10.1016/j.powtec.2020.11.050.

 [2] E. Johnson, İ. Tarı, D. Baker, A Monte Carlo method to solve for radiative effective thermal conductivity for particle beds of various solid fractions and emissivities, J. Quant.
 Spectrosc.
 Radiat.
 Transf.
 250 (2020). doi:https://doi.org/10.1016/j.jqsrt.2020.107014.

 The motivation for publishing this code is to provide a tool for researchers and students studying particle systems and powder beds.
 Others in literature have clearly developed similar codes, but they are generally not publically available.
 My hope is that others can use this code to develop or validate radiation models for particle beds.